 From Family Tree to Genealogy

 Be warned!
-By the time you complete this course you will have caught the genealogy bug and you may never be able to stop.
+By the time you complete this family history course you will have caught the genealogy bug and you may never be able to stop.